decentraland/documentation/content/creator/wearables-and-emotes/wearables/creating-wearables.md

 ## **The Decentraland Avatar System**

-The Decentraland “avatar system” is the broad collection of different body components and subcomponents that can be decorated with custom wearables.
+The Decentraland "avatar system" is the broad collection of different body components and subcomponents that can be decorated with custom wearables.
 These components are:

 - Body shape
 - Head